dianatduong/ByteBuddies/README.md

 # KodeHaus
-A project-sharing app for individuals from non-technical backgrounds to help foster collaboration and confidence-building connections.
+A project-sharing app for career changers with non-technical backgrounds to help foster collaboration and confidence-building connections.

 ### Tech Stack
 SWIFT | SWIFTUI | API |